GLOBAL MARKETS-Stocks tumble, safe-haven assets rally on downbeat Fed outlook

 SECOND WAVE

-Market sentiment also took a hit as new coronavirus infections in the United States showed a slight increase after five weeks of declines, only part of which was attributed to more testing.
+Market sentiment also took a hit as new coronavirus infections in the United States showed an uptick, and a leading health expert predicted that U.S. deaths could reach 200,000 in September.

-Eric Toner, a senior scholar at the Johns Hopkins Center for Health Security, said, "There is a new wave coming in parts of the country.
-It's small and it's distant so far, but it's coming."

 Oil prices tumbled, fueled by renewed concerns about demand destruction as new cases of coronavirus tick up globally, while the United States saw another large build in crude inventories.
 O/R